-Fuzzy Logic for Artificial Intelligence
+Fuzz Logic for Artificial Intelligence ~Contributions and Advantages~ (Prof. Atsushi Inoue)

 Atsushi Inoue, Ph.D.,

-Professor of Information Systems and Business Analytics, Eastern Washington University, USA
+Professor of Information Systems and Business Analytics,

 Web: http://www.inoueatsushi.net/